raspberrypilearning/lamp-web-server-with-wordpress/en/step_4.md

 ## Install PHP

-PHP is a preprocessor; it's code that runs when the server receives a request for a web page.
-It runs, works out what needs to be shown on the page, then sends that page to the browser.
+PHP is a **preprocessor**: it's code that runs when the server receives a request for a web page via a web browser.
+It works out what needs to be shown on the page, and then sends that page to the browser.
 Unlike static HTML, PHP can show different content under different circumstances.
-Other languages are capable of this, but since WordPress is written in PHP, that's what we need to use this time.
-PHP is a very popular language on the web; large projects like Facebook and Wikipedia are written in PHP.
+Other languages are also capable of doing this, but since WordPress is written in PHP, that's what we need to use this time.
+PHP is a very popular language on the web: huge projects like Facebook and Wikipedia are written in PHP.

 + Install the PHP and Apache packages with the following command: